Basel. Die Pauluskische. Foto/Photo: TES

 The St. Paul Church, St. Antonius Church and Badische Bahnhof in Basel

-The area around Saint Paul’s Church was for the bourgeoisie., with large houses with gardens.
+The area around Saint Paul’s Church was for the bourgeoisie, with large houses and gardens.
 This new neighbourhood was also to have an evangelical-reformist centre, the Paulus Church.

 The architects Karl Moser (1860-1936) and Robert Curiel (1859-1925) were commissioned.
 Several local artists provided stained-glass windows, sculptures, decorations, and other reliefs.
 Moser is also the architect of the Badische Bahnhof in Kleinbasel, the German railway station on Swiss territory.

-The construction of the church was completed in 1901.
+The church was completed in 1901.
 The first remarkable feature is the religious sculpture of persons in this Protestant church.
-The Romanesque and Gothic styles and decoration and architecture are also exceptional.
+The Romanesque and Gothic styles, decoration, and architecture are also exceptional.
 These are typically Catholic.

-The sizeable Gothic window is also reminiscent of a Catholic church.
-The Art Nouveau figures and motifs fit the spirit of the time but are also worth mentioning for a religious building.
-The portal, too, is reminiscent of a Romano-Gothic monastery.
+The sizeable Gothic window also evokes a Catholic church.
+The Art Nouveau figures and motifs fit the spirit of the time and are worth mentioning for a religious building.
+The portal, too, evokes a Romano-Gothic monastery.

-Since 2019, St Paul’s Church no longer has a religious function, and since 2021 it has been a cultural centre, including for musical performances because of its good acoustics and extraordinary architecture.
+Since 2019, St Paul’s Church has no longer had a religious function.
+Since 2021, it has been a cultural centre, including for musical performances, because of its good acoustics and extraordinary architecture.

 It was exceptional in the 20th century that a religious building set the tone for the architecture and style of the residential area.
 It may not have proved enough to engage believers, but religiously inspired chanting will often be heard there.